HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 $$Fitting Error = \sum_{i=1}^{n} ( E_{mea} (t_{i}) - E_{fit}(t_{i}))$$

+once the minimum value of this loss function is reached, the ToF of each terahertz poulse could be extracted.

 ### Parameter Estimation for the time domain model
-As mentioned before, this magnetic signal has no explicit function form, which means it would be hard to calculate the gradients of our loss function regarding its parameters.
+The terahertz pulse has no explicit function form, which means it would be hard to calculate the gradients of our loss function regarding its parameters.
 In this case, we would like to leverage a heuristic algorithm called Genetic Algorithm(GA) to help us find the best estimated parameters.
 Here are some reasons why heuristic algorithm is applicable for our scenario:
 1) GA algorithm is not a gradient-based optimization method so it could be leveraged to optimize target functions which are not differentiable.<br>
 2) The bounds for our parameter vector is known, which means the optimization searching would only happen within a specific solution space.<br>

 Once the parameters are calibrated, the thickness and refractive index could be calculated according to Time of Flight (TOF) theory and Fresnel’s Equation.
 For more discussions on the results and any further analysis regarding the measuremnt error, please check my paper:<br>
 ***[1] H. Zhang, M. He, L. Shi.
 Terahertz Thickness Measurement Based on Stochastic Optimization Algorithm, Spectrosc.
 Spectral Anal.
 40(2020) 3066-3070.(in Chinese)***

-### Some Adaptive Strategies for GA
+### Some adaptive strategies for GA
-To keep the diversity in the late iterations, some adaptive strategies might be applied when updating the population.<br>
+To keep the population diversity in the late iterations, some adaptive strategies might be applied when updating the population.<br>
 For mutation probabality:

 $$p_{m,i}=p_{m,lower}+(p_{m,upper}-p_{m_lower})\frac{f_{i}-f_{min}}{f_{max}-f_{min}}$$